 ‘Brain dead’ recovering

 A man who was declared brain dead by doctors and about to have his organs removed for transplanting is recovering well at home.
-Zach Dunlap, 21, says he remembers hearing doctors pronouncing him dead on 19 November last year at a hospital in
+Zach Dunlap, 21, says he remembers hearing doctors pronouncing him dead on 19 November last year at a hospital in Texas.
+But then he started showing signs of life by moving his hand and foot.
+He then reacted to a pocket knife scraped across his foot and pressure being applied under his fingernail.
+After 48 days recovering in hospital he was allowed home.

 In January the British Prime Minister backed calls for the whole population to be automatically registered for organ donation, unless they actively choose to opt out.
 The Christian Institute responded by warning that organs may be harvested from patients who were not yet dead.